oxstranger21/POC_brute_force/README.md

 Data Breach

-2️⃣ Cross-Site Scripting (XSS)
+⚠️ Cross-Site Scripting (XSS)

-User input is not properly sanitized.
+User input is not properly validated or sanitized.

-Malicious JavaScript can be injected and executed in the victim’s browser.
+Malicious JavaScript can be injected and executed in the browser.

 Impact: